Skip to main content

 • Implementation

-In January 2018, City council approved a resolution committing to transition toward 100% renewable electricity by 2030 through a "Just Transition Plan" that would center the needs of our community.
-This strategy focuses on defining the path to achieving the 100% renewable electricity commitment while exploring the other community impacts and opportunities associated with the transition to a more sustainable and resilient community.
+In January 2018, City council approved the resolution "Just Transition Plan".
+Committing to transition Longmont's energy to 100% renewable electricity by 2030 while centering the needs of our community.
+This strategy focuses on the community impacts and opportunities associated with the plan to achieve the 100% renewable electricity.
+It also explores how to build a more sustainable and resilient community during the energy transition.

 Description

-Today, The Equitable Climate Action Team (ECAT) is a volunteer community group led by City staff who assist in implementing equitable climate action through community education, outreach and the evaluation of City programs to ensure equitable outcomes.
+Today, the Equitable Climate Action Team (ECAT) is a group of volunteer community members who assist City staff in implementing equitable climate action through community education, outreach and the evaluation of City programs.

 Tasks